CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 - [**Mutation testing**](https://en.wikipedia.org/wiki/Mutation_testing){:rel="nofollow" target="_new"}
 (title: "Kill All Mutants!&nbsp; (Intro to Mutation Testing)").&nbsp;
-I have prepared versions with the code in several programming languages.
+I have prepared versions with the code in several programming languages, and lengths from 20 minutes to a bit over an hour (plus Q&A).

 - [**Genetic Algorithms**](https://en.wikipedia.org/wiki/Genetic_algorithm){:rel="nofollow" target="_new"}
 (title: "Tight Genes: Intro to Genetic Algorithms").&nbsp;
 Yes I do mean gene<b><i>t</i></b>ic, not gene<b><i>r</i></b>ic!&nbsp;
-This one includes lots of code (but not _live_ coding), currently in Ruby, but I could certainly translate it into other languages if you want.
+This one includes lots of code (but not _live_ coding), currently in Ruby or Python, but I could certainly translate it into other languages if you want.&nbsp;
+I have versions prepared from 30 minutes to 50.

 - **Ruby "gotchas"**
 (title: "Ruby Gotchas").&nbsp;
-I have done this for local user groups, for about 45 minutes.
+I have done this for local user groups, for about 45 minutes.&nbsp;
+It details some of the unexpected rough edges of Ruby, that are contrary to what one might expect, based on expectations built up by "most other languages", or common sense.&nbsp;
+Unlike most of my talks,
+this is _only_ in Ruby.

 - [**Ping-Pong Pair Programming**](https://openpracticelibrary.com/practice/ping-pong-programming/){:rel="nofollow" target="_new"}
 (title: "Whose Line of Code Is It Anyway?").&nbsp;